Biology & Physiology

 Cassowaries generally occupy a territory of about 12km2 each.
 Adult Cassowaries are solitary (live alone) and territorial, except during breeding season.
 Birds may congregate to take advantage of food resources at particular times of seasonal abundance and scarcity.

 The majority of a Cassowary’s diet is made up of rainforest fruits, including the Blue Quandong and Davidson and Cassowary plums.
 Frugivorous animals (fruit eaters) play an important ecological role in the rainforest, dispersing the seeds of the fruits they consume.
-The Southern Cassowary is the most important seed disperser in its tropical rainforest habitat, which makes it a ‘keystone species’.
+The Southern Cassowary is one of the most important seed dispersers in its tropical rainforest habitat, particularly of those fruits that are too large for other animals to consume, which makes it a ‘keystone species’.

 Find out more about the Cassowary’s amazing gut in this short video from Taronga Zoo